 After we have finished, we will walk the property with you so you can see the finished product and sign off on the completed job.
 We will also collect payment at this time.

-The very short answer is yes, concrete will crack.
-It’s one of the handful of things in life you can count on.
+The very short answer is yes, concrete will get hard and it will want to crack overtime.
 However, there are things we can do to help minimize, disguise and “tell” the concrete where we want it to crack.

 Just like sidewalks and driveways have “relief cuts or joints” in them, concrete curbing has the same thing.
 Relief joints help tell the concrete where to crack when it inevitably will.
 However, many of these cracks are very thin and unnoticeable.